 • Authorities may increase security measures at future judicial events following these incidents.

-• Calls for legislative review of sentencing guidelines for threats against public officials are likely to intensify.
+• Legal experts are calling for a review of sentencing guidelines for threats against public officials.